 Any questions?
 Chat live with one of our advisers and get answers today.

 Whether you are getting ready to join us on campus for the start of your programme or arriving on campus after starting your course from home, we are really looking forward to welcoming you to the International College.
-Here you can look forward to a safe, fun and inclusive learning experience as you build cultural experiences and create networks for your future.
-Enhanced health and safety measures, blended learning, and a supportive community of international students and expert staff ensure you will have the best start to your university experience.
+When you join us on campus, you will benefit from a high-quality blended learning experience ensuring you get the best of both worlds: with some classes taking place face-to-face, and some activities taking place online.

 From visa application through to booking accommodation, you’ll be fully supported by our dedicated team every step of the way.
 We’ll support you with: